denizevcimen/cyclistic-case-study/README.md

 ## Scenario:

-I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+I am a junior data analyst working in the marketing analytics team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.

 The company has 3 pricing plans which these are:
 - Single-ride passes